zBritva/PowerBI-visuals-docs/docs/latest/how-to-guide/migrating-to-powerbi-visuals-tools-3-0.md

 ## How to install Power BI Custom Visuals API

-The type definitions for Power BI Custom Visuals API are available in [`@types/powerbi-visuals-tools`](https://www.npmjs.com/package/@types/powerbi-visuals-tools) package.
+The type definitions for Power BI Custom Visuals API are available in [`powerbi-visuals-api`](https://www.npmjs.com/package/powerbi-visuals-api) package.
 The version of package matches API version of Power BI Custom Visuals.

-Add `@types/powerbi-visuals-tools` into dependencies of project by executing command `npm install --save-dev @types/powerbi-visuals-tools`.
+Add `powerbi-visuals-api` into dependencies of project by executing command `npm install --save-dev powerbi-visuals-api`.
 And you should remove the link to old API type definitions.
-Because types from `@types` include automatically by TS compiler.
+Because types from `powerbi-visuals-api` include automatically by webpack.
 Correspond changes are in [this](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/blob/sample-next/package.json#L14) line of `package.json`.

 ## Update `tsconfig.json`